RNA4219/deterministic_32/README.md

 - Not cryptographic.
 Do **not** use for secrecy or collision-critical workloads.
 - For compatibility flips, bump `namespace` (consumer side).
 - Overrides compare against **post-normalized keys**.
+- Birdseye map refresh: if `docs/birdseye/index.json.generated_at` is stale, run `codemap.update` (or regenerate manually) and commit the updated capsules.

 ## License
 MIT